Want a closer look at how the Nelson Treehouse crew attaches the treehouse to the tree?

 In 1997, arborist and builder Jonathan Fairoaks brought a treehouse attachment device to the annual World Treehouse Association Conference in Oregon.
 This device was a three-inch diameter stainless-steel pin that, when sunk into the heartwood of a tree, was able to support far more weight than anything we had attempted thus far.

 Jonathan's device caught the attention of Michael Garnier, host of the conference and renowned treehouse hotelier.
 Over the course of the next year—and with the help of his head engineer, Charley Greenwood—Michael refined a tree-bolt design that came to be known as the Garnier Limb, or GL.
 The GL evolved into what we now call the TAB.

 Wondering how to install a TAB?

 Luckily, Daryl's here to guide you through the basics of TAB installation.
 Check it out in the video below!

 If you like this blog post on the nitty gritty of TABs, we think you'll really enjoy Treehousing: The Instructional Guide.
-We get questions all the time about the fundamentals of treehouse building, and we always refer folks to this handy dandy guide - every treehouse DIYer needs to know about it!
-If you're tackling your own treehouse and need more technical information on treehouse hardware, tips for platform design and build, and advice for selecting the right tree, Treehousing is the perfect guide book for you.
-By the way, we send you a FREE copy of the guide when you order any of our treehouse plans!
+We get questions all the time about the fundamentals of treehouse-building, and we always refer folks to this handy dandy guide—it’s an essential part of every treehouse-builder’s toolkit.
+If you're tackling your own treehouse and need more technical information on treehouse hardware, tips for platform design and build, and advice for selecting the right trees, Treehousing is the perfect guidebook for you.
+(P.S. we send you a free copy of the guide when you order any of our treehouse plans!)

 We hope you've enjoyed learning about the miracle that is the TAB!
 Let us know in the comments below which type of hardware you'd like us to highlight next.
 To stay updated on all our blog content, subscribe to our mailing list and give us a follow on social media.